site2site/site2site.github.io/lectures/week3/example.md

 ### Once you are in your johnny-five-tutorial directory, type the following followed by return:

+	npm install

+### This will install all the module dependencies that you listed in your `package.json` file, as well as all of the dependencies of those dependencies recursively, storing them in a `node_modules` directory.
+Once this has completed, you can type the following followed by return:

 	node app.js

 ### This will boot up the Arduino powered by Johnny-Five and should start to print out values from your sensor to terminal / prompt that should look like this: